Problem

 Querying Data Over a SQL Server Linked Server

-To read data from a Linked Server any tables or views must be referenced using a 4-part identifier consisting of the Linked Server name, database name, schema name, and object name – in that order.
+To read data from a Linked Server, SQL Server requires a 4-part identifier reference for any table or view.
+It must consist of the Linked Server name, database name, schema name, and object name – in that order.

 For example:

-- First the Linked Server name is provided which is [.\SECURITY_TEST] for our example.
-In this example it must be bracketed due its format.
-Not all Linked Server names must be bracketed.
+- First, the Linked Server name is provided which is [.\SECURITY_TEST] for our example.
+In this example, due to its format, you must bracket it.
+Brackets are not necessary for all Linked Server names.

-- Lastly, the object name is listed.
-In these examples the objects are databases and Orders.
+- Last is the object name.
+In these examples, the objects are databases and Orders.

 That example is pretty ugly due to the nature of the Linked Server name.
 Luckily, this great tip shows how to make the names easier to read in scenarios like this.